cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Nested Data Models .md

 }
 ```

-Note that the *preview* set of attributes can be used to control which properties display as columns in a selection grid.
+Note that the [display preview](Display-Preview) set of attributes can be used to control which properties display as columns in a selection grid.

 The next section shows you how you can use this data model to create the data model for a carousel.